AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 - Fast approximate convergence.
 Our experiments on five distinct datasets and three GNN architectures have demonstrated that the GNN's predictive performance significantly improves in the early stage of training, reaching close to their maximum/best results within 10-50 epochs.
 As a result, the imperfect predictions that occur only in the initial few epochs have limited impact.
 - Soft augmentation.
 As discussed in our response to Question 1, GBA does not generate virtual edges for all high-uncertainty/risk nodes during each iteration.
 Additionally, unlike node-centric resampling techniques (e.g., GraphENS with a default `warmup_epoch=5`), GBA only introduces a small number of virtual super-nodes and edges, which is less likely to interfere with the training process within the initial few epochs.

-Futhermore, we note that this issue can be easily prevented by introducing a "warmup" parameter, which we will implement and release along with our source code and documentation after the paper's acceptance.
+Furthermore, we note that this issue can be easily prevented by introducing a `warmup` parameter, which we will implement and release along with our source code and documentation after the paper's acceptance.

 ### Weakness #3: Mild class imbalance

 Thanks for the suggestion.
 We would like to note that the imbalanced semi-supervised learning setting we adopted has been widely used in previous research [1, 2, 3].
-Therefore, we decided to employ their setup and evaluation protocols to ensure a just comparison.
+Therefore, we decided to employ their setup and evaluation protocols to ensure a fair comparison.

 Nevertheless, in order to test GBA's effectiveness with less label sparsity, we carry out experiments under mild class imbalance (IR = 5) following the previous works (e.g., ReNode, GraphENS, TAM), where all the minority class have 4 training samples.
 We note that this is also the smallest IR used in existing works.
 Under the mild class imbalance, GBA still consistently improves the performance of all IGL techniques by a considerable margin.
-For example, in terms of best BAcc with GCN, GBA\_T achieves 3.54\%/1.70\%/2.77\% improvement on Cora/CiteSeer/PubMed, respectively.
+For example, in terms of best BAcc with GCN, GBA-T achieves 3.54%/1.70%/2.77% improvement on Cora/CiteSeer/PubMed, respectively.
 It is also worth noting that GraphSAGE achieved the best performance among all 3 GNN architectures.
-With GraphSAGE, GBA\_T achieves larger improvements, i.e., 5.53\%/9.84\%/5.44\% best BAcc improvement and 4.01\%/10.18\%/7.11\% best macro-f1 on Cora/CiteSeer/PubMed, respectively.
-Due to space limitation, we only report the BEST results among 7 baselines under each GBA setting, please kindly refer to the following [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for the full results.
+With GraphSAGE, GBA_T achieves larger improvements, i.e., 5.53%/9.84%/5.44% best BAcc improvement and 4.01%/10.18%/7.11% best macro-f1 on Cora/CiteSeer/PubMed, respectively.
+Due to space limitation, we only report the BEST results among 7 baselines under each GBA setting, please kindly refer to the following [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for the full results (section: With Less Sparse Minority Samples (IR = 5)).

 | GNN - Metric           | Cora    | w/ GBA_P       | w/ GBA_T         | CiteSeer | w/ GBA_P         | w/ GBA_T          | PubMed | w/ GBA_P       | w/ GBA_T         |